pitastrudl/wekanwiki/Install-Wekan-on-Uberspace.md

 **Purpose**: Install Wekan on [Uberspace](https://uberspace.de/) and run as [daemontools](https://cr.yp.to/daemontools/faq/create.html) service.

 This script installs Wekan on a fresh Uberspace.
-It setup Node 0.10, MongoDB, a Port, installs Wekan and starts it as a Service.
-It doesn't require root.
+It setup Node 0.10, MongoDB, a Port, installs Wekan and starts it as a service.
+It's tested with Wekan versions 0.16, 0.13, 0.12, 0.10.1.

 You have two Options how to use it.